SvenMichaelKlose/tunix/MANUAL.md

 screen) can be replaced before running execute().

-Under the hood execute() got a little complicated because it has to differentiate between regular programs and those programs made for INGLE.

 ## System boot

-The core is stored in and
-automatically started from bank 0 of the Flash ROM along with INGLE and most wanted applications on the ROM file system.
+The core is loaded from the ROM file system by the boot ROM on bank 0.

 The core boots by loading and running the init batch script 'init' on the ROM file system.
 It contains a list of drivers and programs to run one after another.
-One can reduce the list by drivers that are of no use for example.
+One can reduce the list by drivers that are not used.
 This can save a lot of time.

 Usually the last item of the init script is the 'desktop'.
 (It can be started on the command-line as well.)

 # Console